Beginnings

 The orchestra continued to grow in stature under Cope's direction until in 1954 at its Jubilee concert he decided to retire.
 He died at his home in Charles Street, Hanley in April 1962 and was buried in the same grave as Marie Reymond in Hanley cemetery.

-To celebrate the founding of the NSSO in Burslem - 'The Mother Town' of the Potteries - the Facebook group called Our Burslem created and fixed window vinyls to shop windows in Queen Street.
+To celebrate the founding of the NSSO in Burslem - known as 'The Mother Town' of the Potteries - a Facebook group called Our Burslem created and fixed window vinyls to shop windows in Queen Street.
 Here's what they look like.

 Many thanks go to Annette Francis and Our Burslem (Facebook) for the creation of the NSSO's Mother Town Marvels.